 In order to fulfill its responsibility to members, the community and other key stakeholders, and regulatory and accreditation agencies, the health plan's Board of Directors has adopted the following Quality Program Description.
-The program description is reviewed and approved at least annually by the Quality Improvement Committee and Magnolia Health Board of Directors.
+The Quality Improvement Committee and Magnolia Health Board of Directors review and approve the QI program description at least annually.